Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: The Orthodox Quantum Formalism and its Metaphysical Underpinnings

 \begin{quotation} { ``[O]ur present [quantum mechanical] formalism is not purely epistemological; it is a peculiar mixture describing in part realities of Nature, in part incomplete human information about Nature ---all scrambled up by Heisenberg and Bohr into an omelette that nobody has seen how to unscramble.
 Yet we think that the unscrambling is a prerequisite for any further advance in basic physical theory.
 For, if we cannot separate the subjective and objective aspects of the formalism, we cannot know what we are talking about; it is just that simple.'' \cite[p.
 381]{Jaynes}} \end{quotation}

 We will argue that the orthodox interpretation of vectors as `physical systems' is not only hiding a strong metaphysical commitment, but is, more importantly, simply inconsistent with the formalism of QM.
 A vector in Hilbert space escapes the structural constraints imposed by the metaphysical principles that determine the notion of physical entity.
 Thus the unscrambling of the subjective from the objective will have to do, first of all, with the abandonment of an improper metaphysical scheme dogmatically forced into the formalism of the theory.
 In the following section we will show that the invariance ---a main notion that allows physical theories to account for an objective description of reality--- that appears in QM is not consistent with the orthodox interpretation.
-The main point we will prove in this paper is that even though a vector is an invariant, it is not a mathematical invariant of the kind needed to provide an interpretation such as the one provided by the first postulate.
+The main point we will prove in this paper is that even though a vector is an invariant, it is not a mathematical invariant of the kind needed to provide an interpretation in terms of objects which possess physical properties.